Press Release: Yucatán Government Launches Innovative Guide for Carbon Project Development in the Voluntary Carbon Market

 Lessons learned will be shared with other Mexican states and jurisdictions that aim to play a key role in boosting the VCM’s opportunities and face similar challenges.

-The “Good Practices Guide for Developing Projects in the Voluntary Carbon Market in Yucatán” is available for download on the official websites of the Yucatán State Department of Sustainable Development, VCMI, Climate Focus, and UNDP.
+The “Good Practices Guide for Developing Publications in the Voluntary Carbon Market in Yucatán” is available for download on the official websites of the Yucatán State Department of Sustainable Development, VCMI, Climate Focus, and UNDP.
 The Guide is currently only available in Spanish, an English translation is forthcoming.

 Quotations: